directwebremoting/dwr/dwr/trunk/readme.txt

 ------------
 DWR is primarily built using ant.
 The important ant targets are:
 - clean: Removes target files and .DS_Store files left around by OSX
+- jar: Create a new dwr.jar file
+- war: Create a clean unpacked demo war file for tomcat/jetty/etc
 - package: Build a set of output .zip files for distribution
-- war: Create a clean unpacked war file for tomcat/jetty/etc

 The DWR build system can be adapted to create outputs containing different modules (see Terminology) so it is simple to create a dwr.jar file that contains exactly the modules that you need.
-See the 'war' target and the execution of the 'build' macrodef.
+See the 'modules' property and the execution of the 'build' macrodef.

 The ant outputs are stored in dwr/target/ant.